the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

-# Getting Real wit APIs
+# Getting Real with APIs

 Now it's time to get real with APIs and move past sample data.
 If you are not familiar, I encourage you [to read my article on how I got to know APIs](https://www.robinwieruch.de/what-is-an-api-javascript/).